 Still, even if the wine was ruined, it won't kill you.
 It'll just taste like vinegar.

-What I do recommend is having some sangria mixers on hand.
+To cover all your bases, I recommend having some sangria mixers on hand.
 That way if the wine isn't great on its own, you can add in some fruit and tasty alcohol like Grand Marnier.
 Suddenly that not-so-great wine might be fairly nice!

 What Is My Old Bottle of Wine Worth?

-On a related note, people are always asking "what is this old bottle of wine worth?"
+On a related note, people often ask, "what is this old bottle of wine worth?"

 The only thing a wine is worth is what someone will pay for it.
 Few people will pay for an old bottle that they cannot guarantee has been stored well.
 It's most likely vinegar.